tri2510/sdv-runtime/README.md

 - [Kit Manager](kit-manager/)
 - [Python](https://www.python.org/downloads/release/python-3100/) - `3.10`

-When you run this docker container, you have all above tool ready to use, and be connected to playground natively.
-Then you can:
+When you run this Docker container, all the tools mentioned above will be ready to use, and you will be connected to the playground natively.
-- Developer QM app on the playground and run the code
-- Developer the app locally with VS code or other editors.
-- Developer can can connect with 3rd tool via port 55555.

 # How to run a runtime

-**Default:** the Databroker will be running in insecure mode (no TLS) and the Syncer will connect to https://kit.digitalauto.tech .

 ```
 docker run -d -e RUNTIME_NAME="MyRuntimeName" eclipse-autowrx/sdv-runtime:latest